Sedlice (Strakonice District): Geography

 Sedlice is located about 13 km north of Strakonice and 58 km northwest of České Budějovice.
 It lies mostly in the southern tip of the Benešov Uplands.
+The municipal territory also extends into the Blatná Uplands in the southeast and west.
 The highest point is the hill Mužetický vrch at 573 m above sea level.
+The territory of Sedlice is rich in fishponds.

 History

 The first written mention of Sedlice is from 1352.
 From 1352 to 1399, Sedlice was a property of Bavors of Strakonice.
 In the first half of the 15th century, a Gothic fort was built.
 During the 16th century, Sedlice prospered and developed, and in 1539, the settlement was promoted to a town.
 In the second half of the 16th century, the fort was rebuilt to a Renaissance castle with a moat.

+Demographics

 Economy

 The town has a tradition of lace production.
 The tradition started in the 15th century.
 It reached its greatest expansion in the 19th and early 20th centuries, and continues to this day.

+Transport

+Sedlice is located on the railway line Strakonice–Blatná.

 Sights

 The Church of Saint James the Great was built in the Baroque style in 1747–1752, on the site of an old temple from the 14th century.

 The castle is one of the landmarks of the town, but today it is dilapidated and inaccessible to the public.